SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Method

-The PlanAgent undergoes a hierarchical training process: we first conduct \emph{Instruction Tuning (IT)} on our curated \ourDataset{} (Sec.~\ref{sec:dataset}) to instill CoT-based structured planning capabilities, followed by \emph{Direct Preference Optimization (DPO)} to enforce alignment with physical reality and temporal logic.
-This regimen empowers the agent to not only capture structured causal dependencies but also effectively mitigate logical hallucinations in complex tasks.
-Detailed implementation details are provided in Appendix~\ref{app:plan_agent}.
+We instantiate PlanAgent with Qwen3-VL-8B~\cite{Qwen3-VL} and execute a hierarchical training to enhance its causal planning capacity: we first conduct \emph{Instruction Tuning (IT)} on our curated \ourDataset{} (Sec.~\ref{sec:dataset}) to instill structured CoT-based planning capabilities, followed by \emph{Direct Preference Optimization (DPO)} to enforce alignment with physical reality and temporal logic.
+This regimen empowers the agent to not only capture causal dependencies but also mitigate logical hallucinations in complex tasks.
+Implementation details are provided in Appendix~\ref{app:plan_agent}.